All Episodes

 So yeah, people might come to their senses on this.

-It's gonna be tough fight.
+It's going to be tough fights.

 Don't get me wrong.

-That's uh I still like it.
+I still like it.

-It's a big best seller, but get it if you haven't read it.
+It's a big bestseller, but get it if you haven't read it.

 Thank you, Mark.